pymupdf/PyMuPDF/docs/document.rst

       :arg bool pretty: Prettify the document source for better readability.
 PDF objects will be reformatted to look like the default output of :meth:`Document.xref_object`.

+      :arg bool no_new_id: Suppress the update of the file's ``/ID`` field.
+If the file happen to have no such field at all, also supporess creation of a new one.
+Default is ``False``, so every save will lead to an updated file iddentification.

       :arg int permissions: *(new in version 1.16.0)* Set the desired permission levels.
 See :ref:`PermissionCodes` for possible values.
 Default is granting all.

       :arg int encryption: *(new in version 1.16.0)* set the desired encryption method.
 See :ref:`EncryptionMethods` for possible values.